benoneal/sleipnir/README.md

 # Sleipnir

-A tiny, zero-dependency convenience interface for Redux, to remove boilerplate and provide sensible asynchronous action handling.
+A tiny, zero-dependency convenience interface for Redux, to remove boilerplate and provide sensible asynchronous action handling on for universal (aka isomorphic) apps.

-Requires `redux-thunk` middleware.
+_Requires `redux-thunk` middleware._

+Features:

+- Super-simple API
+- Define chunks of state and logic in one place
+- Async actions have baked-in pending/failed/succeeded state updates
+- Dynamic action/reducer creation at runtime
+- *Solves the biggest Server-Side-Redux issues*:
+-- Caches actions when invoked on the server, to skip the first bootstrap call in the client -- Simple API to declare separate data-fetching logic for server-and-client (so you aren't making HTTP requests from your server)
+- Helpers for terse declarative state change and selection

 ## How to use